beyondbrokkoli/phia/README.md

 **Data Types**
 - ✅ Integers
+- ✅ Floats
-- ✅ "Tables" (keys and values must be integers)
+- ✅ Tables (Keys must be Integers, Values can be Integers, Floats or Tables)

 **Control Flow**
 - ✅ `while`